arunos728/SELFY/README.md

 ### Training & Testing

-* For training SELFYNet on Something-v1, use the following command:
+* For training SELFYNet on Something-Something, use the following command:
 ```bash
     ./scripts/train_SELFY_Something.sh
 ```

-* For testing your trained model on Something-v1, use the following command:
+* For testing your trained model on Something-Something, use the following command:
 ```bash
     ./scripts/test_SELFY_Something.sh
 ```